azatrein/Mini-Project-of-Timur-Mamedov/README.md

 "source venv/bin/activate" to activate and just "deactivate" to quit

-create directory "mkdir name" and python file "touch app.py" also templates directory where app.py is for "index.html"
+create directory "mkdir name" and python file "touch app.py" also "templates" directory for "index.html" in a directory of app.py

 access your directory "cd ..."
+"ls" to see your current directory files

 edit python file "nano app.py" (double tap to paste from normal IDE) "ctrl o" to save then enter and close "ctrl x"